-The strands identified for GLO 5 in the Framework, Personal Health Practices, Active Living, and Substance Use and Abuse Prevention, are addressed in the Grade 11 curriculum.
-The focus continues to be on accessing accurate and useful information to support healthy decision making.
+The strands identified for GLO 5 in the Framework, Nutrition, Active Living, and Human Sexuality.
+In the Grade 12 curriculum these strands are addressed in Module C: Nutrition, Module A: Physical Activity Practicum, and Module E: Healthy Relationships, respectively.
+The focus continues to be on accessing accurate and useful information and applying this information to support healthy decision making (e.g., healthy eating).
 Learning about the benefits and importance of active healthy lifestyle practices for prevention of chronic disease or illness is also reinforced.
-Health promotion for self and others is emphasized in the suggested learning activities that build on the positive and negative aspects of different influences such as the media and peer pressure.
+Healthy and unhealthy relationships are examined with a focus on communication, rights and responsibilities, and supports and services.